Sci-Net: Scale Invariant Model for Buildings Segmentation from Aerial Imagery: Dataset Training

+For fair comparison, we ensured that all compared methods are using mostly the same hyperparameter choices.
+Specifically, the encoder is replaced by $RegNetY-1.6GF$ for all methods, except for HRNet which uses $HRNetV2-W32$ backbone.
+The decoder channels are fixed to (256, 128, 64, 32, 16) except for Deeplabv3+ where the number of channels is fixed to 256, and PSPNet where the number of output channels is 512 (number of filters in Spatial Pyramid).
+The number of channels for the PAB module in MANet is 64.
+All encoders are initialized with ImageNet pre-trained weights\cite{imagenet}.

-In all our experiments, the models are trained until convergence (50 epochs) using Adam optimizer~\cite{adam} and polynomial learning rate policy~\cite{psp} where the learning rate is decayed from the initial one of $0.0001$ till zero at the last epoch as follows:
+In all our experiments, models are trained until convergence using Adam optimizer~\cite{adam} and polynomial learning rate policy~\cite{psp} where the learning rate is decayed from the initial value of $0.0001$ till zero following Equation \ref{learning_rate_eq}:

-A weighted combination of Dice loss and Binary Cross-Entropy ($BCE$) loss is used as defined in the following:
+A weighted combination of Dice loss and Binary Cross-Entropy ($BCE$) loss is used as defined in Equation \ref{loss_func_eq}:

-where $\Gamma_{1}=\Gamma_{2}=0.5$ is considered for simplicity.
+where $\Gamma_{1}=\Gamma_{2}=0.5$ is considered for simplicity.\\

-During training, we use a batch-size of $12$ random $512\times512$ chips of the original $1024\times1024$ tiles and apply only positional augmentations like horizontal-flipping, vertical-flipping, and \ang{180} rotation with an $80\%$ probability.
-These augmentations help in introducing some randomness at every training iteration and prevent the model from over-fitting.
-However, we avoided using harder augmentations like RGB-shifts, random gamma, Gaussian noise, and deformations since they would induce marginal modification to our raw data and thus require additional tuning procedures.
-Moreover, the training is performed over a Single Titan-XP GPU card with $12$ GB of VRAM.
+During training on the OCAIC dataset, we use a batch-size equals to $12$ and randomly crop $512\times512$ chips of the original $1024\times1024$ tiles.
+Then, we apply, with an $80\%$ probability, positional augmentations such as horizontal and vertical flipping, in addition to \ang{180} rotation.
+These augmentations help to introduce some randomness at every training iteration and prevent the model from over-fitting.

+Moreover, the training is performed over a Titan-XP GPU card with $12$ GB of VRAM.
 In addition to the proposed Sci-Net model, we trained some well-known SoA models for comparison.
-Training these models took between $20$ and $120$ hours, depending on the model complexity.
+Training these models on the OCAIC dataset took between $20$ and $120$ hours, depending on the model complexity.
+Training framework is done in PyTorch using mixed precision functionality.